canonical/kernel-docs/docs/reference/upload-rights.rst

 Upload Rights
 #############

-Those who are allowed to upload the kernel to the Ubuntu archive take their responsibility very seriously.
+Those who are allowed to upload the kernel to the Ubuntu archive have a serious responsibility.

 To obtain per package upload rights for the Ubuntu kernel, you can apply to become a member of the ubuntu-kernel-uploaders_ team in Launchpad.